equinor/neqsim-native/README.md

 ./mvnw -Pnative package
 ```

-At the moment the executable is created from the class [TestProcess](https://github.com/equinor/neqsim-native/blob/main/src/main/java/neqsim/process/TestProcess.java).

-To test the executable:
-run neqsim.exe in the target directory.

-To create a shared library - activate this in the pom file by specifying the configuration:
+To create a shared library - activate this in the pom file by specifying the configuration (activated by default in current pom).
 ```
 <sharedLibrary>true</sharedLibrary>
 ```

+At the moment the shared library/executable is created from the class [TestProcess](https://github.com/equinor/neqsim-native/blob/main/src/main/java/neqsim/process/TestProcess.java).
+The shared library/executable will be put in the target directory.

 See [documentation](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-native-shared-library/).
 The shared libraries and header files can be integrated into third party C/C++ programs.